jpsch8/myMathResearch/README.md

 there needs to be something done with GUIs.
 I should make a martingale betting strategy simulator.
-Also experiment with other types of betting strategies. is it possible to automate some physics calculations?
+Also experiment with other types of betting strategies.
+Is it possible to automate some physics calculations?
+I also want to do some experiments with lambda calculus but I am not smart enough for that, need to start studyMaxxing.